qazwart/SVN-Precommit-Kitchen-Sink-Hook/README.md

    I'd prefer.
 Or, if you're feeling really spendthrify, you can buy me lunch.
 I promise to eat with my mouth closed and to use a napkin instead of my sleeves.

+--
+^1^.
+Making tags and branches full members of your version control system instead of mere meta-data actually has a lot of advantages.
+You get a complete history of when they were created, modified, and by whom and why.
+Plus, they're easily visible via `svn ls`.
+And, you can remove old tags without completely removing them.
+Thus they won't show up with an `svn ls`, but they're still in the repository.